Evangelical Lutheran Church in Canada: Doctrine

 The Church derives its teachings from the Bible and the Book of Concord which includes the three ecumenical creeds of the Christian Church—that is, the Apostles' Creed, the Nicene Creed and the Athanasian Creed.
-The Evangelical Lutheran Church in Canada is in full communion with the Anglican Church of Canada under the Waterloo Declaration.
+The Evangelical Lutheran Church in Canada is in full communion with the Anglican Church of Canada (under the Waterloo Declaration) and the Northern Province of the Moravian Church in North America.
 Martin Luther University College and Lutheran Theological Seminary, Saskatoon are the seminaries owned by the church.

 Organisation

 The Evangelical Lutheran Church in Canada is composed of five geography-based synods (similar to a diocese in Anglican polity).
 The presiding officer and chief pastor of each synod is a bishop.